 After wrapping up our first pilot program at Dunne, our high school summer students from the UChicago Charter School in Woodlawn helped us improve and expand our smart lamps and lesson plans in preparation for a semester-long coding course.
 We redesigned the smart lamps so that students could begin coding on a smaller, less-intimidating 1x10 strip of LEDs and eventually scale up to a 10x10 LED matrix.

 “This summer we learned how to program LED lights using data with Python.
-Computer programming has introduced me to something I never knew I liked and helped me decide what I might do in the future.” - Amaya, 10th grader at Woodlawn High School
+Computer programming has introduced me to something I never knew I liked and helped me decide what I might do in the future.” - 10th grade student at Woodlawn High School

 Semester-Long Colloquium at Lindblom Math and Science Academy